 Robin Gale-Baker, from Sustainable Macleod, discusses growing passionfruit.
 This is one of a series of articles she has written about growing fruit trees (see right hand sidebar).
-She has also written a number of articles about growing vegetables and general growing techniques.
+She has also written a number of articles about growing various vegetables, growing various herbs and general growing techniques.

 Passionfruit vines are South American in origin and in Australia were originally a tropical plant, grown mostly in Queensland and Northern NSW.
 Their popularity led to the development of a southern variety known as Nellie Kelly which is ideal for cooler climates like ours.